What is that beast?

 Worry Head is a safe place to express your thoughts, regardless of who you are.

-Plus, many therapists recommend investing time in writing every day to improve your mental well-being.
+Many therapists recommend investing time in writing every day to improve mental well-being.